 Flora has 1 masculine form: Florian.Kreatif forms: Floca, Flofa, Floma. [more]

 Flora is a very prominent first name for females (#353 out of 4276, Top 8%) and also a very prominent last name for all people (#4359 out of 150436, Top 3%).
 (2000 U.S. Demographics)

 Florine, Florrie, Florida, Florence, Flor and Flo are the popular variation forms of Flora appearing in the Top 1000.
-Variants like Fynella are seldom used.
-These girl names were at the apex of their popularity during the years 1890-1899 (usage of 0.4879%) and are now significantly less widespread, with forms such as Flora, Flo, Florence, Florida and Florrie becoming somewhat dated.
-Shown below is an analysis of the popularity of Flora and associated names.
-(2014 Birth Statistics)
+These relations of Flora were at the apex of their popularity in the 1890s (average #512) and are now significantly less conventional, with forms such as Florence becoming somewhat dated.

 Recommended similar baby names are Adora, Aldora, Alura, Amora, Anora, Azora, Bora, Clara▲, Clora▼, Cora▲, Delora, Deora, Dora▼, Drora, Eldora▼, Eleora, Eliora, Elnora▼, Elora, Enora, Fabra, Fadora, Fara, Farra, Fedora, Fedra, Fiona▲, Flana, Florina, Floss, Fyona, Glora, Glorra, Klara, Kora▲, Leora▼, Liora, Lora▼, Mora, Noora, Nora▲, Onora, Rora, Talora, Thora▼, Tora, Valora, Velora and Zora▼.
 These names tend to be less frequently used than Flora.